 Merriweather District is the first holistic deliverable of Downtown Columbia.
 It’s the heart and soul of the third city between Baltimore and Washington, DC.
 This new amenity-rich and walkable district is surrounded by Merriweather Post Pavilion and Symphony Woods.
 It is a vibrant hub of culture & commerce, offices, shops, restaurants, apartments, structured parking and parkland.
 We are creating a place where minds are open, creativity is unleashed and new ideas take shape.
 To accelerate business.
 To promote progress.
 To build a better tomorrow.

-a new hub for culture and commerce
+the hub for culture and commerce

 Explore the lay of the land.